d2l-ai/d2l-en/chapter_computer-vision/ssd.md

 ### Defining Loss and Evaluation Functions

 Object detection is subject to two types of losses.
-The first is anchor box category loss.
+The first is anchor box class loss.
 For this, we can simply reuse the cross-entropy loss function we used in image classification.
 The second loss is positive anchor box offset loss.
 Offset prediction is a normalization problem.
 However, here, we do not use the squared loss introduced previously.
 Rather, we use the $L_1$ norm loss, which is the absolute value of the difference between the predicted value and the ground-truth value.
 The mask variable `bbox_masks` removes negative anchor boxes and padding anchor boxes from the loss calculation.
-Finally, we add the anchor box category and offset losses to find the final loss function for the model.
+Finally, we add the anchor box class and offset losses to find the final loss function for the model.

 ```{.python .input}
 cls_loss = gluon.loss.SoftmaxCrossEntropyLoss()